fredrik-rose/AdventOfCode2022/README.md

 Solutions for the advent of code 2022 puzzles, implemented in Python.
 The puzzles can be found here: https://adventofcode.com/2022

+## Algorithms

+### Cycle Detection

+To detect a cycle:

+1. Determine what the `state` is, i.e. the things needed to determine if a certain set of conditions has occurred before.
+2. For each iteration check if the current `state` is in `visited` states.
+3. If false, add current `state` to visited.
+4. If true, cycle detected.
+If conditions from the previous time this `state` occurred are needed use a dict for `visited` where the keys are the `state` and the conditions are the keys.

+See day 17 for an example.

 ## Python

 Iterate a list in groups of size `N`: